menu

 Blossom Ave / Crommelin St is a densely urban neighborhood (based on population density) located in Queens, New York.

 Blossom Ave / Crommelin St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Blossom Ave / Crommelin St neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built between 2000 and the present.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics